berserkware/easyTOS/README.md

 # easyTOS!
 easyTOS is a utility program for installing, running, and mounting TempleOS.
+Please note that this software is in the alpha stage of development, so bugs might occur.

 ![alt text](easytos.png "Screenshot")